bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 ### Timeout in hostcall fault

-As promised, a note about what happens when a timeout occurs directly when a hostcall faults: since by definition the instance's `execution_domain` is `Domain::Hostcall`, the `KillSwitch` may or may not fire before the signal handler disables termination.
-Even if it does fire, it will lock the shared `execution_domain` and see `Domain::Hostcall`.
-It then will update this to `Domain::Terminated`, but since the hostcall will not resume, `end_hostcall` will never see that the instance should stop, and no further effect will be had.
+As promised, a note about what happens when a timeout occurs directly when a hostcall faults!
+The instance's `execution_domain` must be `Domain::Hostcall`, as it's a hostcall that faulted.
+The `KillSwitch` may or may not fire before the signal handler disables termination.
+Even if it does fire, it will lock the shared `execution_domain` and see `Domain::Hostcall`, where the domain will be updated to `Domain::Terminated`.
+Since the hostcall will not resume, `end_hostcall` will never see that the instance should stop, and no further effect will be had; regardless of `KillSwitch` effect, the instance will exit through the signal handler with a `Faulted` state.
+Additionally, because faulted instances cannot be resumed, `end_hostcall` will never witness the timeout.

-[1]: For exampe, the code we would _like_ to interrupt may hold locks, which we can't necessarily guarantee drop.
+[1]: For example, the code we would _like_ to interrupt may hold locks, which we can't necessarily guarantee drop.
 In a non-locking example, the host code could be resizing a `Vec` shared outside that function, where interrupting the resize could yield various forms of broken behavior.